 We coded each language for the presence or absence of a sex-based grammatical gender system using WALS (Dryer and Haspelmath 2013) and other sources, as necessary.
-To estimate the extent to which a language lexically encoded gender, we calculated the proportion of occupations within each language for which the male and female forms differed.
-Larger values indicate a preponderance for more gender-specific forms in a language.
-Finally, we also estimated the extent to which each occupation term was gender biased in its language statistics using word embedding models trained in each language on the Subtitle and Wikipedia corpora.
-For each occupation form, we estimated its bias in language statistics using the same pairwise similarity metric as in Study 1a, and then averaged across occupations within a language to get a language-level estimate of gender bias.
+We quantified lexical encoding of gender as the proportion of the 20 occupations within each language for which the male and female forms differed.
+Larger values indicate a preponderance for more gender-specific forms.
+Languages with grammatical gender systems were more likely to have gender-specific terms for occupations (t(14.8934484) = 4.8545503, p < .001).
+We then estimated the extent to which each occupation term was gender biased in its language statistics using word embedding models trained in each language on the Subtitle and Wikipedia corpora.
+For each occupation term, we estimated its bias in language statistics using the same pairwise similarity metric as in Study 1a, and then averaged across occupations within a language to get a language-level estimate of gender bias.
 Larger values indicate greater gender bias in language statistics.
 We then compared each of the three language measures (grammatical gender, proportion specific gender forms, and bias in language statistics for occupation words) to the psychological gender measures described in Study 1b (implicit and explicit bias, adjusted for age, sex and block order).

 Results